 The farm has 10 acres of overgrown pasture land that was once used for cattle and horses.
 We plan to restore this area back to pasture by using an rotational grazing system for our pigs, chickens and sheep.

-Long Way Homestead currently has laying hens, a small flock of Shetland Sheep and a llama.
-In the summer we raise chickens and heritage breed pigs.
-In the fall we sell our pastured poultry and pork direct from the farm.
-We also are working towards producing a line of Manitoba-made yarn and fibre from our flock.
+Long Way Homestead currently has laying hens, a flock of Shetland Sheep and Merino cross sheep and two llamas.
+In the summer we raise chickens and heritage breed pigs for meat.
+In the fall we sell our pastured poultry, free range eggs and pork direct from the farm.
 As guiding values for how we treat our animals on the farm we strive for:

 - Providing access to fresh seasonal vegetation for all our animals.
 (Pasture Raised)